samruddhikhandale/kubernetes/getting-started-with-codespaces.md

   - Releasing: https://github.com/kubernetes/sig-release/tree/master/release-engineering
 If you find any gaps, please raise an [issue](https://github.com/craiglpeters/kubernetes/issues/new/choose)

-TO DOs:
- - [x]: Document the K8s process references for the configurations in the dev container
- - [x]: Document the references dev container configurations
- - [x]: Explain the principles of Codespaces and the configuration here
- - [x]: Document future work plans, current Issues
- - [ ]: Add the e2e tests
- - [x]: Validate that the dev container works for locally for VS Code
- - [ ]: Update URL when this branch moves}

 ## Commands to try

 Build part of Kubernetes